[hfe_template id='123664']

 An in-depth look at ways to reduce ceiling mould and condensation in your home.
 Excess moisture can wreak havoc on your home and cause severe condensation buildup and dangerous mould.
 If you’re coping with ceiling mould and other issues, how can you remedy this problem effectively?
-This helpful guide will explain some ways you can improve your roof’s condition and reduce the presence of condensation and mould for a healthier home and a more secure structure.
+This helpful guide will explain how you can improve your roof’s condition and reduce condensation and mould for a healthier home and a more secure structure.

 Condensation Explained

-Before you can work toward remedying your home’s condensation problem, let’s take a closer look at how it forms.
-When water passes from a vapour to a liquid state, it builds upon cooler surfaces.
+Before you can work toward remedying your home’s condensation problem, look at how it forms.
+When water passes from a vapour to a liquid state, it condenses on cooler surfaces.

-The level of condensation and the potential for ceiling mould can vary depending on your climate and the level of humidity in the air.
-But no matter where you live, changing temperatures can create a problem on and inside your roof.
+The level of condensation and the potential for ceiling mould can vary depending on your climate and the humidity in the air.
+But no matter where you live, changing temperatures can create problems on and inside your roof.

 Aside from the climate, everyday activities like cooking, doing dishes, and even talking can create a higher condensation level.
 When steam is generated into the air, it can start to saturate the air and deposit the water vapour onto your roof.

 Your walls, roof, and ceilings are usually the coldest surfaces of the home.
-Without proper insulation or ventilation of your roof, condensation and mould can easily begin to grow.
+Without proper insulation or ventilation of your roof, condensation and mould can quickly begin to grow.

 When the water temperature passes from the vapour state in the air to a liquid state, condensation forms; in a humid environment, this water deposits onto surfaces and your roof, where it sits stagnant.